Minnie (singer): 2020–2024: Acting debut and solo activities

-In 2021, Minnie co-composed "Moon" and "Dahlia", which was released on January 11 for her group's fourth extended play I Burn.
+In 2021, Minnie co-composed "Moon" and "Dahlia", which was released on January 11 for her group's fourth EP I Burn.
 On September 23, the singer featured in "Money Honey", a collaboration song with Thai rappers F. Hero and UrboyTJ.
 The song features lyrics about love that can't be exchanged with money or any other materials.
 It was released as a digital single on music streaming app Joox.